OpenBEL/belmgr/README.md

   ```shell
   npm install
   ```
-3. Ensure that [Gulp](http://gulpjs.com/) is installed.
+3. Ensure that [Gulp](http://gulpjs.com/) is installed globally.
 If you need to install it, use the following command:

   ```shell
   npm install -g gulp
   ```
+  > **Note:** Gulp must be installed globally, but a local version will also be installed to ensure a compatible version is used for the project.
-4. Ensure that [jspm](http://jspm.io/) is installed.
+4. Ensure that [jspm](http://jspm.io/) is installed globally.
 If you need to install it, use the following command:

   ```shell
   npm install -g jspm
   ```
+  > **Note:** jspm must be installed globally, but a local version will also be installed to ensure a compatible version is used for the project.

   > **Note:** jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.
 It is advised that you configure jspm with your GitHub credentials in order to avoid problems.
 You can do this by executing `jspm registry config github` and following the prompts.
+If you choose to authorize jspm by an access token instead of giving your password (see GitHub `Settings > Personal Access Tokens`), `public_repo` access for the token is required.
 5. Install the client-side dependencies with jspm:

   ```shell